Alfred Barye: Death and legacy

 Barye died in Paris in 1882.
 He is known for the precision detail in his bronze sculptures, as shown in the pheasant sculpture (pictured right).
 Barye was known for great attention to detail on his bronzes.
 He produced a number of bird sculptures as well as genre figures.
-He received "honourable mention" honors in the 1897 Salon for the work Aide Fauconnier Indien, Retour de Chasse à la Gazelle.
 Alfred Barye's final submission at the Salon de Louvre was in 1882.
+He received posthumous "honourable mention" in the 1897 Salon for the work Aide Fauconnier Indien, Retour de Chasse à la Gazelle.

-Museum
+Museum holdings

-His bronzes are now in many museums collections:
+His bronzes are now in many museum collections: